unseenservant/Book-of-Nede/wiki/Game/Locations/Cairndal Valley/Skelrav.md

 Skitter (Ex) \
 The creature has uncanny speed and erratic movements.
 The vermin’s speeds all increase by 10 feet, it gains Mobility and Spring Attack as bonus feats, and it gains a +4 racial bonus on Initiative checks.

+Prophetic Insight (Su) \
+Three times per day as an immediate action, the prophecy-addled creature can reroll any one d20 roll that it has just made before the results of the roll are revealed.
+It must take the result of the reroll, even if it’s worse than the original roll.